dialectrical/genesys-dice-roller/README.md

 ## How to run this project

-Clone the repo, install React and Material UI, and run `npm start` in the project's root directory. [check out the demo page](https://dialectrical.github.io/genesys-dice-roller/)
+Clone the repo, install React and Material UI, and run `npm start` in the project's root directory or [check out the demo page](https://dialectrical.github.io/genesys-dice-roller/).